 - 6. Palazzo D’Oltrarno – Residenza D’Epoca

 - How to get to Tuscany

 - When to visit Tuscany

-- Who Paid for What in this Tuscany Boutique Hotels Post?
+- Who Paid for What in this Best Boutique Hotels in Tuscany Post?

 If you’ve never stayed in a boutique hotel before, you might not be aware of all the amazing amenities and perks they offer.

 Whereas conventional chain hotels are generic and lack personality, boutique hotels are individually owned and designed to stand out.
 Most offer no more than 100 rooms, giving them a more intimate and cosy feel.